How to Build a Cardboard Box Kitchenette — Easy Step-by-Step Guide

 How can I make a pretend play kitchen more realistic?

 You can add realistic touches by attaching bottle caps or plastic lids for knobs, cutting out oven doors with hinges, and painting details like burners or a backsplash.
-Even a small cardboard sink can enhance the play experience.
+Even a small cardboard sink can enhance the play experience, perhaps with a painted faucet.
+Consider adding a clear plastic window to the oven door so little chefs can peek inside.
+Using metallic paints for the stovetop and sink can mimic stainless steel.
+You can also create a small shelf inside the cupboard for organizing play food and utensils, making it feel more like a real kitchen.

 What age is a cardboard box kitchenette suitable for?